Economic Development Incentives

 • 7(b): Project costs more than $2 million

-Class 7(c) Tax Incentive
+Class 7(c) Property Tax Incentive

 The Class 7(c) Commercial Urban Eligibility (CURE) program offers real estate tax incentives for commercial properties regardless of where they are located.
 Qualifying properties can receive a five-year reduction in real estate assessments from the standard Cook County commercial rate of 25 percent with no minimum investment required.
 Qualified properties are assessed at 10 percent for the first three years, 15 percent for the fourth year and 20 percent for the fifth year.